HomeTravelToronto to Muskoka train picks up steam after latest test

 The new trainsets will have major upgrades and modern amenities, including accessible onboard seating, Wi-Fi, and energy-efficient designs, making them far more comfortable than the old Northlander.
 Meanwhile, infrastructure upgrades like the North Bay Rail Bypass (completed in fall 2025) will help improve travel times and reliability when the service launches.
 Passenger shelters will be modernized too, with real-time train arrival updates, tons of ample lighting, reliable heating and CCTV security cameras.

 We’re still waiting on an official launch date and ticket prices, but by 2041, the Northlander’s annual ridership is estimated to be between approximately 40,000 and 60,000.
+If progress continues, the Northlander is expected to return to full operation sometime in 2026, potentially by mid-year.

 Great Reads